automategreen/home-controller/Readme.md

 #### gw.info([id,] callback)

-Gets the product information about the gateway or a device
+Gets the product information about the gateway or a device.
+Product info object is returned in callback.

 `id` is the id (6 digit hex String) of the device from which to get the product info.
 If not provided, the gateway's product info will be returned.
-Product info object is returned in callback.

 ##### Example